MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

    1. Saves the properties locally from the **ACXOBJECTBAG** set by the IHV ACX streaming driver for future stream transition callbacks.
    1. If the audio endpoint is for unicast streaming the Bluetooth LE Audio profile:
       1. Performs the Config Codec Operation as defined in the Basic Audio Profile specification.
 The parameters for the operation are derived from the **ACXDATAFORMAT** specified in the **EvtAcxCircuitCreateStream** callback and either the other stream parameters in the **ACXOBJECTBAG** or the codec capabilities supported by the Bluetooth Controller.
-      1. If the VSAP architecture on the system has its codec in the audio driver or audio DSP, the Bluetooth LE Audio profile:
-         1. Allocates stream resources by sending the HCI LE Set CIG Parameters command.
-         1. Sets the *BluetoothLEAudio_StreamConnectionHandles* property with the list of CIS connection handles returned by the Bluetooth controller.
       1. Sets the *BluetoothLEAudio_CodecConfiguration* property on the **ACXOBJECTBAG** with the value used to configure the remote audio devices.
 1. If the IHV ACX streaming driver needs to update its data path ID or data path configuration based on the object bag values set by the profile, then it may invoke the KSPROPERTY set operations to update the value stored by the profile circuit.
     1. Creates an **ACXSTREAM** with callbacks set for stream state transitions.